Primal-Dual First-Order Methods for Affinely Constrained Multi-Block Saddle Point Problems: Convergence of multi-block ( ) SEG-ADMM

 \section{Convergence of multi-block ($N\geq3$) SEG-ADMM}

 Similar to convex optimization, the ADMM-based methods {SSG-ADMM} and {SEG-ADMM} in general diverge when $N\geq3$.
 In this Appendix, we will consider a partial strong convexity condition \cite{chen2013convergence,lin2015sublinear,lin2015global,li2015convergent,cai2017convergence} for problem \eqref{prob:1-sided}, under which an $\cO(1/T)$ convergence can be derived for {SEG-ADMM}.
-A perturbation strategy from \cite{lin2016iteration} is adopted in case such condition does not hold.
+A perturbation strategy from \cite{lin2016iteration} can be adopted in case this condition does not hold.